JaraLowell/PythonPacket/README.md

 Map (from MHeard)
 ![afbeelding](https://i.gyazo.com/3fc83dac7ee3be2025e4c6a2c1bc09a2.png)

-Setup to do when using:
+# Setup to do when using:
 Node used v18.4.0

 The serial config is in testold.js on line 211 {path: '/dev/ttyUSB0', baudRate: 9600} this point to an USB serial dongle the 1st one connected to the Rasberrie

 The website config on line 108 conncts to ws://127.0.0.1:7712 this needs to reflect your own config obviously; where 127.0.0.1 is the IP or DNS name of the machine that is running the testold.js

-To start from the command line start it cia
+To start from the command line start it via in the folder you have testold.js in
 $ clear & node testold.js --expose-gc

+# Side note
+This is early early setup, we still missing a lot of functions and to be fair, the js is a mess using two ways of serial port reading because well.. to lazy to do it right i guess...
+A fix for this should in time be made obviously so that we can choose between WA8DED or KISS or perhaps even Direwolf via simply selecting what module to start.
+But that for later versions